Policy Gradients for Cumulative Prospect Theory in Reinforcement Learning: Policy Gradient for CPT-value maximization

 \begin{savenotes}

 \end{savenotes}

-In the more general setting, the approximation task becomes more challenging since we need to compute the integral term~$\int w_{+}'(\Pro(u^{+}(R(\tau))>z)dz$ (and likewise for the second integral term).
-We address this challenge using the following result which is a slight variation of Proposition~6 in \cite{cptrl} in which the integral is taken over a bounded interval.
-Accordingly, we end up with a different approximation formula which is tailored to the present setting.
-Intuitively, the approximation is a Riemann scheme approximation of the integral using simple staircase functions.
+In the more general setting, the approximation task requires to compute the integral term $\int w_{+}'(\Pro(u^{+}(R(\tau))>z)dz$ (and likewise for the second integral term).
+We address this challenge using the following result which is a variation of Proposition~6 in \citet{cptrl} in which the integrand is the derivative~$w_+'$ (instead of~$w_+$) and the integral is taken over a bounded interval.
+While \citet{cptrl} use this result to approximate the CPT value, we use it for approximating our special integral terms involving the derivatives of the weight functions as they appear in the policy gradient.
+We obtain a different approximation formula which is tailored to our setting.
+The approximation is essentially a Riemann sum using simple staircase functions. \begin{proposition} Let $X$ be a real-valued random variable.
+Suppose that the functions~$w'_{+}, w'_{-}$ are Lipschitz and that $u^{+}(X), u^{-}(X)$ have bounded first moments.
+Let $\xi^+_{\frac{i}{n}}$ and $\xi^-_{\frac{i}{n}}$ denote the $\frac{i}{n}$th quantile of $u^+(X)$ and $u^-(X)$, respectively.
+Then, we have for any $v \geq 0$,